Building a Compliance-First Culture Through Policies

 The Role of Policies in CMMC 2.0 Compliance

-Achieving cybersecurity maturity under CMMC 2.0 requires more than just technical controls.
+Achieving cybersecurity maturity under the now-enforced CMMC 2.0 requires more than just technical controls.
 It also demands strong documentation and clear evidence of compliance across the Defense Industrial Base (DIB).
-While the updated model reduces complexity through its three-level structure, it still imposes strict security requirements.
+While the updated model reduces complexity through its three-level structure, it now imposes strict, enforceable security requirements under the Final Rule.
 At every level, effective policy management plays a vital role in achieving and maintaining compliance.

 Well-documented, enforceable policies provide the foundation for:

-While some requirements can be addressed using POA&Ms (Plans of Action and Milestones), CMMC Level 2 contracts that require a third-party assessment mandate full implementation of all critical controls before contract award.
+Under the Final Rule, CMMC Level 2 contracts that require a third-party assessment now mandate full implementation of all critical controls before contract award.

 Without alignment between documented policies and actual security practices, organizations risk falling out of compliance, leading to delays, failed assessments, or ineligibility for contract opportunities.